Rejuvenating and energising, evening primrose was traditionally referred to as the

 Among Native American communities of early settlers, traditionally, the evening primrose plant was used to make infusions and poultices to address bruises, wounds, and obesity.

-Since the 1930s the evening primrose plant and its potent fatty acid properties are gaining increasing popularity, for their remedial activity both topically and internally.
+Since the 1930s, the evening primrose plant and its potent fatty acid properties have gained popularity for their remedial activity both topically and internally.

 Evening primrose beautifying benefits

 A known anti-inflammatory

 - It’s a rich GLA source – when applied topically, evening primrose exhibits soothing and moisturising properties, making it the perfect oil for sensitive skin types.
-By facilitating the healing process of irritated skin, it reduces the appearance of scars, soothes inflammation associated with topical allergies, and conditions such as eczema and psoriasis.
+Facilitating the healing process of irritated skin reduces the appearance of scars and soothes inflammation associated with topical allergies and conditions such as eczema and psoriasis.

 Helps with acne

 - evening primrose oil delivers several benefits when treating acne.
-The fact that the oil is rich in GLA and exceptionally high in linoleic acid makes it perfect for treating those suffering from acne breakouts; as they are often deficient in these fatty acids,
+The oil is rich in GLA and high in linoleic acid, making it ideal for acne breakouts; as they are often deficient in these fatty acids,

-- this study found that supplementing with 400 mg of GLA, significantly decreased the appearance of inflammatory and non-inflammatory acne over a 10 week period
+- this study found that supplementing with 400 mg of GLA significantly decreased the appearance of inflammatory and non-inflammatory acne over ten weeks

-- bacteria on skin assists in the prevention of overgrowth of detrimental bacteria like cutibacterium acnes – the bacteria that contribute to breakouts.
-Since many acne skin treatments can cause inflammation and impair a barrier function, it is a good idea to rebuild your skin barrier and calm inflammation proactively if you are suffering from this condition – this can be done by applying evening primrose in an oil blend topically, with a formula like bio lipid complex.
+- bacteria on skin assists in the prevention of overgrowth of harmful bacteria like cutibacterium acnes – the bacteria that contribute to breakouts.
+Since many acne skin treatments can cause inflammation and impair a barrier function, it is a good idea to rebuild your skin barrier and calm inflammation proactively if you are suffering from this condition – you can do this by applying evening primrose in an oil blend topically, with a formula like bio lipid complex.

 It has elastase properties